BillieAm/BillieAm/README.md

 I am a front-end developer from Tel-Aviv.
 - 🔭 Working on multiple frontend projects using **React**, **Javascript**, **Typescript**, **CSS**, **HTML**, **Figma**.
 - 🌱 I’m currently learning to use **Storybook**.
+- 🔎 I am seeking a position as a frontend developer

 <br>